Move vehicles by 11:30 p.m. Thursday to odd-numbered side of street (unless otherwise posted) to avoid ticketing and towing

-SOMERVILLE – Based on current weather forecasts, the City is declaring a snow emergency to go into effect at 7:30 p.m. on Thursday, January 6.
-Beginning at 7:30 p.m., cars will have four hours (until 11:30 p.m.) to move to the ODD side of the street (unless signage on your streets says otherwise).
+SOMERVILLE – Based on current weather forecasts, the City is declaring a snow emergency to go into effect at 7:30 p.m. on Thursday, February 24.
+Beginning at 7:30 p.m., cars will have four hours (until 11:30 p.m.) to move to the ODD side of the street (unless signage on your street says otherwise).
 Any exceptions will be noted by nearby signs.
 Moving cars to one side makes room for plows and emergency vehicles, so thank you for doing your part.
 Residents may begin moving their cars to the odd-numbered side as early as they like, but please move your car by 11:30 p.m. to avoid ticketing and towing.

 Municipal parking lots are also available for snow emergency parking.
 You may move your car into designated City lots starting at 7:30 p.m.
 For a full list of available City-owned parking lots, visit somervillema.gov/snow.
-School parking lots are not available for parking during snow emergencies and gates will be locked at 11:30 p.m.
-Thursday.
-To avoid having your vehicle locked in a school lot, ticketed, and towed, be sure to vacate all school lots before 11:30 p.m.
-Thursday.
+School parking lots are not available for parking during snow emergencies and gates will be locked at 11:30 p.m. on Thursday.
+To avoid having your vehicle locked in a school lot, ticketed, and towed, be sure to vacate all school lots before 11:30 p.m. on Thursday.

-If you do use city lots, please note that all cars must be moved within two hours of the end of the emergency.
-Snow emergencies can be lifted at any time, including during work hours, so if you are unable to move your car out of a city lot at potentially short notice, please consider finding alternative parking.
+If you do use City lots, please note that all cars must be moved within two hours of the end of the emergency.
+Snow emergencies can be lifted at any time, including during work hours, so if you are unable to move your car out of a City lot at potentially short notice, please consider finding alternative parking.